MEDLINE Policy on Indexing Electronic Journals

 Optional arrangement for access and preservation

-If a journal chooses not to participate in PMC, it may satisfy conditions 2 and 3 above by doing ALL of the following:
+If a journal chooses not to participate in PMC, it may satisfy conditions 2 and 3 above by doing both of the following:

 - Provide NLM with immediate access to its content at a publisher or third-party site under a license that allows efficient support of NLM operations, onsite services, and interlibrary loan (without delivery method or geographic restrictions).

 - Promptly deposit tagged, full-text content in a certified1 third-party repository able to provide robust access to NLM and NIH if there is a trigger event (e.g., publisher ceases operations and title is not available from another source, catastrophic failure of publisher’s delivery system).

 - Deposit in PMC with immediate free access to all content.

 - Deposit in PMC at time of publication, with a one-year embargo on free access, plus immediate access to the content at a publisher site under qualifying license terms.

 - Provide immediate access to the content at a publisher site under qualifying license terms, and deposit in a certified repository1 with arrangements for robust access if there is a trigger event.